RShankar/Semantic-Web-for-Genomics/Examples/GO Ontology/go.md

 **QuickGO term history information**: Instead of following up on GO:0003993, let us follow this for GO:0000346, from where evidence for GO: 0003993 was obtained.
 For this, start at AmiGO2 home page again.
 On the search results page, on the left hand side, near the top, see this entry: History - See term history for GO:0000346 at QuickGO.
 (If this link is not found, go [here](https://www.ebi.ac.uk/QuickGO/search/GO:0000346) directly).
 Click on the QuickGo link to get this screen:

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/GO%20Ontology/Ancestor%20Chart%20QuickGO%20Term%20GO%200000346.png "Ancestor chart at QuickGo for GO:0000346")

+Try this link too: https://www.ebi.ac.uk/QuickGO/term/GO:0001726 and navigate from there.
+They seem to be updating their GUI